DIPlib/diplib/src/documentation/design.md

 \section design_options Passing options to a function

-Many algorithms require parameters that select a mode of operation. *DIPlib 3.0* uses strings for such parameters when the function is intended to be useable from interfaces.
+Many algorithms require parameters that select a mode of operation. *DIPlib 3.0* uses strings for such parameters when the function is intended to be usable from interfaces.
 By not defining C++ constants, the interface code can be kept simple.
 For example, `dip::Dilation` has an option for the shape of the structuring element.
 Instead of defining an `enum` (as the old *DIPlib* did)